 You will be given anesthesia during the procedure, which will make you sleepy.
 You should coordinate someone to drive you home from the procedure before your appointment.
 Our dentists recommend that patients avoid eating until the numbing medication wears off.
 Next, continue your oral health routine as usual.
 Carefully brush and floss around the tooth that received treatment.
 Lastly, remember to follow up with Dolive DDS Family and Cosmetic Dentistry for your final permanent restoration.

 We will work with each patient individually to discuss the details of your treatment and any possible alternatives.
 Our top priority is to provide you with the highest standard of care.
 Although getting a root canal may sound worrisome, there is nothing to fear.
 A root canal can be an excellent restoration option to enhance your oral and overall health.
-For more information about endodontics or root canals, or to schedule an appointment, call our office.
+For more information about endodontics in Longview or root canals, or to schedule an appointment, call our office.